Not just for cats!

 Harvest individual leaves when the plants have become established.
 To dry, hang branches upside down in a well-ventilated, dry location out of sunlight.

-Scientific Name: Nepeta cataria
+LATIN NAME: Nepeta cataria